petyaracz/Racz2024/Readme.md

 levelling pattern, not in the vowel deletion pattern.
 This would be in line with our expectations based on how the levelling pattern is more socially salient.
-This model is a better fit on the data and has a lower AIC, but a comparison of BIC values (the Bayes Factor) strongly indicates that its complexity is not justified.
+This model is a better fit on the data and has a lower AIC, but a comparison of BIC values and higher predictor collinearity (~3.5 for the three-way interaction) strongly indicate that its complexity is not justified.
 Neither do we see an effect of type of pattern in the matching game.
 The matching game and the post-test spotlight different mechanisms and, indeed, the respective models predict different things (matching with the co-player; picking variant 1).
 We would still expect them to pattern together, which is a part of the justification for selecting the best model for the post-test.

 The paradigm had some limitations.
 Interaction was written, rather than spoken, the number of alternatives was pre-set, and the variable pattern